Sous Vide New York Strip Roast with Bourbon Cream Pan Sauce. A whole beef roast cooked sous vide, with a creamy bourbon pan sauce.

 - Season and vacuum seal the roast: Season the roast with the salt and peppercorns, then put it in a gallon/3.8L vacuum bag.
 Stuff a sprig of rosemary and a sprig of thyme on each side of the roast, then vacuum seal the bag.

-- Sous Vide the roast: Put the bagged roast in the sous vide water bath, and sous vide for 4 to 8 hours.
+- Sous Vide the roast: Put the bagged roast in the sous vide water bath, and sous vide for at least 4 hours, or up to hours.
 Remove the roast from the vacuum bag, discard the herb sprigs, and strain the bag juices through a fine mesh strainer.

 - Sear the roast: Preheat a large frypan over medium high heat until it is ripping hot.
 Sear the roast for 1 minute a side, starting with the fat side of the roast, until it is browned on all sides.
 (My roast had 6 sides - the 4 wide sides, plus the two edges.)